 Colorado Department of Public Health and Environment (CDPHE) is providing all K-12 Colorado schools (public, private, charter, and tribal) with a FREE and voluntary COVID-19 screening testing program for the 2021-22 school year.
 The weekly rapid antigen testing will be available to all students and staff, regardless of vaccination status or presence of symptoms.
 The program will provide all necessary resources, including staff, for schools to implement the weekly screening testing.

-This extra layer of COVID-19 prevention will allow Colorado schools to detect infections early and get ahead of outbreaks, including asymptomatic spread, helping students to safely return to in-person learning and keeping schools open.
+This extra layer of COVID-19 prevention will allow Colorado schools to detect infections early and get ahead of outbreaks, including asymptomatic spread, helping students to safely continue in-person learning.

 Key program details